 Contrary to chart 1, in chart 2, water heating ranks first in the whole chart with a percentage of 32, approximately the same percentage as chart 1.
 Moreover, other appliances and refrigeration, surprisingly, have higher percentages than those shown in chart 1.
 For other appliances, they jump from 15%-28% and the percentage of refrigeration doubles from 7%-14%.
 Although the percentage of lighting doubles, it only ranges from 4% to 8%.
 Cooling takes just 3% of the chart and remains approximately unchanged in comparison to chart 1.

-- The diagram shows how rainwater is collected for the use of drinking water in an Australian town Summarise the information by selecting and reporting the main features and make comparisons where relevant 61
+- The graph below shows the quantities of goods transported in the UK between 1974 and 2002 by four different modes of transport Summarise the information by selecting and reporting the main features and make comparisons where relevant 61